 If this model fully describes the dependency between filter responses, how can these responses be made independent?
-Given that the dependency governs only the variance, the natural solution is to divide the squared response of each filter by its variance, as predicted from a linear combination of its neighbors (see Methods; Fig. 4).
+Given that the dependency governs only the variance, the natural solution is to divide the squared response of each filter by its variance, as predicted from a linear combination of its neighbors (see Methods).
+Figure 4 summarizes this model.
 A natural signal is passed through a bank of linear filters (only two are depicted, for readability).
-In the gain control stage, the squared response of each filter is divided by a weighted combination of squared responses of other filters in the population plus an additive constant (Methods, Eq.
-4).
+In the gain control stage, the squared response of each filter is divided by a weighted combination of squared responses of other filters in the population plus an additive constant (Methods, equation (4)).
 The resulting responses are significantly more independent.
-Related work examines models for variance dependence, as well as the conditions under which division is optimal19.
+Related work examines models for variance dependency, as well as the conditions under which division is optimal [19].

-The model illustrated in Fig. 4 incorporates a form of automatic gain control known as 'divisive normalization' that has been used to account for many nonlinear steady-state behaviors of neurons in primary visual cortex^{10,20,21}.
-Normalization models have been motivated by several basic properties.
-First, gain control
+The model illustrated in Fig. 4 incorporates a form of automatic gain control known as "divisive normalization" that has been used to account for many nonlinear

 Fig. 2.
 Joint statistics of a typical natural image as seen through two linear filters.
-Top, the linear response of a vertical filter (L_2) , conditioned on two different values of the response of a diagonal spatially shifted filter (L_1) .
+Top: one-dimensional histograms of the linear response of a vertical filter (L_2) , conditioned on two different values of the response of a diagonal spatially shifted filter (L_1) .
 Pairs of responses are gathered over all image positions, and a joint histogram is constructed by counting the frequency of occurence of each pair of responses.
 The two one-dimensional histograms are vertical slices of this joint histogram.
 Differing widths of these histograms clearly indicate that the filter responses are not statistically independent.
-Bottom, grayscale image depicting the full two-dimensional conditional histogram.
-Pixel intensity is proportional to the bin counts, except that each column is independently rescaled to fill the range of intensities.
+Bottom: A grayscale image depicting the full two-dimensional conditional histogram.
+Pixel intensity is proportional to the bin counts, except that each column is independently re-scaled to fill the range of intensities.
 Responses of L_1 and L_2 are roughly decorrelated (expected value of L_2 is approximately 0, independent of L_1) but not statistically independent.
 Specifically, the variance of distribution of L_2 increases with increasing value (both positive and negative) of L_1 .